Termination of Employment by the Employer

-For the purpose of timely payment of wages, it is the policy of the Division of Labor that an employee has quit or resigned in the instance where he or she has not shown up for work as scheduled.
-Note: this policy solely applies to the Division of Labor and this section of the law; other agencies may differ in their assessment of employment separation.
+For the purpose of timely payment of wages, it is the policy of the Division of Labor Standards and Statistics that an employee has quit or resigned in the instance where he or she has not shown up for work as scheduled.
+Note: this policy solely applies to the Division of Labor Standards and Statistics and this section of the law; other agencies may differ in their assessment of employment separation.

 - Advisory Bulletin: Payment of Wages Upon Termination of Employment, 3(I)